 Ria is an avid anime and sci-fi fan who loves gushing about her latest favorite shows.

-Kimetsu no Yaiba, known in English releases as Demon Slayer, is perhaps the biggest hit of the 2019 spring season.
+Kimetsu no Yaiba, known in English releases as Demon Slayer, was likely the biggest hit of the 2019 spring season.
 Though it looks like standard shounen fare on the surface, its dark twists and convincing antagonists make it better than most manga.
 Plus, it's animated by ufotable, which basically guarantees that it'll be well-animated.

-Sadly, the manga has just ended, but there is an anime movie announced for release in October 2020.
+Sadly, the manga has ended, but there is a movie now out and season 2 has been confirmed for sometime in 2021.
 If you've enjoyed Kimetsu no Yaiba and are looking for similar shows to watch while you wait for more, here are ten recommendations.

 This fast-paced shounen series tells the story of two brothers whose mother is human, but whose father is literally Satan!
 The premise and plot are fairly dark, but there are plenty of lighter moments scattered throughout the series.
 Like many shounen shows, the plot isn't always very character-driven, but the characters themselves are likable and make a great team.